geveritt/Project/CodeBook.md

 As the name implies the dataset includes values for the std and mean of feature sorted first by subject and then activity.

 The field names of the dataset were changed to eliminate abbreviations except the std was kept for standard deviation as this is a well accepted abbreviation.
 The all special characters were removed from the names,  all names we changed to lower case.
-Below is a table of the field names from the original definition and the new names that
+Below is a table of the field names from the original definition and the new names that are used in  summarised_features_mean.txt and feature_std_mean_sort_subject_activity.txt.

 |features_info.txt	| feature_std_mean_sort_subject_activity.txt |
 | ----------------- | ------------------------------------------ |